Independent Pricing Intelligence · Salesforce · Discount Benchmarks

 Salesforce's willingness to discount varies by industry, driven by competitive dynamics, strategic account targeting, and industry-specific CRM alternatives.

-Financial services organisations typically see above-average discounts (35–50% on core products) because Salesforce competes aggressively with Microsoft Dynamics 365, Temenos, and industry-specific CRM platforms.
+Financial services.
+Typically see above-average discounts (35-50% on core products) because Salesforce competes aggressively with Microsoft Dynamics 365, Temenos, and industry-specific CRM platforms.
 Financial services is a strategic growth vertical for Salesforce, and their Industry Cloud pricing is more flexible here than in most sectors.

-Healthcare and life sciences organisations face moderate discount levels (25–40%) due to limited CRM alternatives with equivalent regulatory compliance features.
+Healthcare and life sciences.
+Moderate discount levels (25-40%) due to limited CRM alternatives with equivalent regulatory compliance features.
 Salesforce Health Cloud carries a premium, and the competitive landscape is less intense than in financial services.

-Technology companies receive mixed treatment.
+Technology companies.
+Mixed treatment.
 Large technology enterprises that Salesforce considers strategic partners may receive preferential pricing, while mid-market technology companies without strategic value to Salesforce face standard discount structures.
-The key variable is whether Salesforce views you as a potential co-selling partner or reference customer.

-Government and education sectors benefit from Salesforce’s published nonprofit and education pricing programmes, which offer 10 free licences plus deep discounts on additional seats.
-The OneGov initiative in 2025 demonstrated that government buyers with unified procurement leverage can achieve discounts of 70–90% on specific products, though these rates are not available to private sector buyers.
-Our Salesforce advisory services cover industry-specific negotiation strategies across all major sectors.
+Government and education.
+Benefit from Salesforce's published nonprofit and education pricing programmes, which offer 10 free licences plus deep discounts on additional seats.
+The OneGov initiative in 2025 demonstrated that government buyers with unified procurement leverage can achieve discounts of 70-90% on specific products.

 Shelfware: The Hidden Discount You Already Have